Tag Archives: Setup

 Billing Rate Groups: Umbrella structures aimed at categorizing your billing rates.
 Instead of one long list of billing rates, Billing Rate Groups create a series of shorter lists to search through.

-Bill To Contact: The contact responsible for paying the invoice for a job.
+Bill To Contact: The contact responsible for paying the invoice for an order.

 Contact: Person who works for a firm you do business with, such as attorneys.